project-butler/test/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Doing stuff beyond coding
+about: When there is a need to do stuff beyond coding
 title: "[TASK]"
 labels: ''
 assignees: ''

 ---

+When there is a need to do stuff beyond coding